Food Spoilage Bacteria Reduction or Removal

 If we further simplify this comparison, suppose that you fill 1 million bottles of your best-selling beer after filtering with filter X, then 1000 of them will show spoilage contamination.

 Whereas if you fill the same 1 million bottles of the same product after filtering with filter Y, then only 1 bottle will show contamination!

-Membrane filters can provide microbial reduction or provide sterile effluent depending on customer requirements and application.
+Membrane filters can provide a microbial reduction or sterile effluent depending on customer requirements and application.

 The main objective of a microbial retention membrane filter, also known as final membrane filters, is to reduce or eliminate the presence of a certain microorganism that may be present in the effluent of a product; more importantly for the food industry, spoilage bacteria.

 Failing to do so may result in spoilage of the final product, therefore reducing its claimed shelf life, causing consumer complaints or even costly recalls.